Scheduled Tasks

 Go API

-Adding and loading Scheduled Tasks is a lot like a normal task:
+Adding and loading scheduled tasks resembles working with a normal task:

-// The deadline being an hour from now will result in a Schedule Task with a 1 hour deadline set
+// The deadline being an hour from now results in a Scheduled Task with a 1 hour deadline set

 // Create the schedule